shershlina/api_yamdb/README.md

 ### How to launch the project:

 Clone the repository and open it through terminal.
+In some cases you need to use "python" instead of "python3".

 Create and activate virtual environment:

 ```